soniaisiganporia/awesome-cassandra/README.md

 - [Cassandra DataTables Using Restful API](https://www.slideshare.net/SimranKedia2/cassandra-datatables-using-restful-api) - How to create a performant API using Python / Flash.
 - [HAPI Cassandra](https://github.com/victorcouste/hapi-cassandra) - Simple REST API with hapi Node.js framework on top of a Apache Cassandra database.
-- [GumGum: Multi-Region Cassandra in AWS](https://www.slideshare.net/planetcassandra/gumgum-multiregion-cassandra-in-aws) - This presentation will detail how Gumgum scaled out from one local Cassandra datacenter to a multi-datacenter Cassandra cluster and all the problems they encountered and choices they made while implementing it.
+- [GumGum: Multi-Region Cassandra in AWS](https://www.slideshare.net/planetcassandra/gumgum-multiregion-cassandra-in-aws) - Presentation that details how Gumgum scaled out from one local Cassandra datacenter to a multi-datacenter Cassandra cluster and all the problems they encountered and choices they made while implementing it.
 - [Hardening cassandra for compliance or paranoia](https://www.slideshare.net/zznate/hardening-cassandra-for-compliance-or-paranoia) - Includes details on configuring SSL, setting up a certificate authority and creating certificates and trust chains for the JVM.
 - [Securing Cassandra](https://www.slideshare.net/planetcassandra/securing-cassandra-the-right-way) - Ben Bromhead CTO of Instaclustr, will explore the various ways in which you can setup and secure Cassandra appropriately for your threat environment.
 - [Tuning the Spark Cassandra Connector](https://www.slideshare.net/DataStax/maximum-overdrive-tuning-the-spark-cassandra-connector-russell-spitzer-datastax-c-summit-2016) - Slides by Russell Spitzer maintainer of the Spark Cassandra connector.